LSAT Reading Comprehension can be both a blessing and a curse for LSAT takers.

 LSAT Reading Comprehension Tips for Mastering Logic

 - Keep your eye on the prize.
 The LSAT is all about arguments, so keep track of who made what argument and where they made it.
-Circling the name of the party in the passage can help you return there to answer questions if need be, and marking certain features of their argument, such as examples, comparisons, predictions, and recommendations, will help you remember how their argument was built so you can answer questions about it without re-reading.
+Highlighting the name of the party in the passage can help you return there to answer questions if need be, and marking certain features of their argument, such as examples, comparisons, predictions, and recommendations, will help you remember how their argument was built so you can answer questions about it without re-reading.

 - You also need to know where each party stands on the central issue.
 If the central issue is a scale, which side does each party fall on?